PWA-Summit/pwasummit.org/src/about.md

 ## Who is organizing the PWA Summit?

-The PWA Summit is a collaboration between folks from a handful of different companies involved in the creation of PWA technologies: Google, Intel, Microsoft, and Samsung.
-Our steering committee is:
+The PWA Summit is a collaboration between folks from a handful of different companies involved in the creation of PWA technologies: Google, Intel, Microsoft, and Samsung Internet.

-- [Daniel Appelquist](https://twitter.com/torgo), Director of Web Advocacy at Samsung Internet
-- [Andre Bandarra](https://twitter.com/andreban), Developer Advocate at Google
-- [Diego González](https://twitter.com/diekus), Program Manager at Microsoft
-- [Aaron Gustafson](https://twitter.com/AaronGustafson), Principal Program Manager at Microsoft
-- [Adriana Jara](https://twitter.com/tropicadri), Developer Relations Engineer at Google
-- [Kathleen Khoo](https://twitter.com/KathleenKhoo), Events Programs Manager at Microsoft
-- [Pete LePage](https://twitter.com/petele), Developer Advocate at Google
-- [Penny McLachlan](https://twitter.com/b1tr0t), Product Manager at Google
-- [Laura Morinigo](https://twitter.com/thisislalaok), Web Developer Advocate at Samsung Internet
-- [Sam Richard](https://twitter.com/snugug), Developer Relations Engineer at Google
-- [Kenneth Rohde Christiansen](https://twitter.com/kennethrohde), Web Platform Architect at Intel
-- [David Rousset](https://twitter.com/davrous), Senior Program Manager at Microsoft
-- [Maxim Salnikov](https://twitter.com/webmaxru), Developer Engagement Lead at Microsoft